David Agbontohoma

-David Osaretin Agbontohoma (born 30 September 2001) is an English professional footballer who now plays for Maidstone United, as a centre-back.
+David Osaretin Agbontohoma (born 30 September 2001) is an English professional footballer who plays as a centre-back.

 Career

+Early career

+Having played youth football for Arsenal, Agbontohoma joined Southampton in summer 2018, where he agreed a two-year scholarship deal.
+Agbontohoma signed a one-year professional contract with Southampton in August 2020.

 Sheffield Wednesday

 Agbontohoma joined Sheffield Wednesday following a trial on 1 July 2021.
 He made his debut against Harrogate Town in the EFL Trophy on 9 November 2021.
 On 20 July 2022, it was confirmed that Agbontohoma had extended his stay at the club.

 Boreham Wood

 On 6 January 2023, Agbontohoma joined Boreham Wood on a one-month loan.
 He made his debut the day later against Accrington Stanley in the FA Cup the following day playing the full 90 minutes.
 His loan was turned permanent on 2 February 2023.
 He was released from the club in May 2025.

 Maidstone United

 On 8 July 2025, Agbontohoma joined National League South side Maidstone United.
+He departed the club at the end of the 2025–26 season.